joeletizia/resume/Resume.md

 - Migrated core product infrastructure from Heroku to AWS.
 - Managed performance and personal development of 10 employees across North America and India.
+- Responsible for development and maintenance of product features across web, mobile, and API experiences.
 - Remained technical.
 90th percentile in terms of PR throughput.
 - Trained new engineers in TDD, React, Rails, etc.
 - Technical lead responsible for $70MM product line.